 Eligibility

-- Participants should complete the program requirements within five years of enrollment.
+• Participants should complete the program requirements within five years of enrollment.

-- 30 days prior to the application date will be counted toward the certificate.
+• Programs attended up to one month prior to the application date will be counted toward the certificate.

-- Public Affairs Institute graduates may request 5 credits toward their elective credit requirement for the Certificate in Public Affairs Management, regardless of Institute graduation date.
+• Public Affairs Institute graduates may request 5 credits toward their elective credit requirement for the Certificate in Public Affairs Management, regardless of Institute graduation date.

-- Participants must attend the Public Affairs Leadership Summit, worth 6 Core Credits, to complete the Certificate.
+• Participants must attend the Public Affairs Leadership Summit, worth 6 core credits, to complete the Certificate.

 NOTE: Credit cannot be earned through attendance at non-Public Affairs Council programs.